 What is Obesity?
 What Are The Causes Of Obesity?

 Obesity occurs in individuals who have an excessive accumulation of body fat.
-Obesity is put into quantifiable terms and measure using the standard BMI (body mass index), which is a started of measurement based on height and weight.
+Obesity is put into quantifiable terms and measured using the standard BMI (body mass index), which is a start of measurement based on height and weight.
 A healthy BMI for an adult falls somewhere between 18.5- 24.9.
 Anyone with a BMI under 18.5 is considered underweight, and those with a BMI over 25 are considered overweight.
 Those with a BMI of 30 or higher are classified as obese.

 Obesity is often subdivided into three separate classes:

 - Class 1: BMI of 30 to < 35

 - Class 2: BMI of 35 to < 40

 - Class 3: BMI of 40 or higher.
 Class 3 obesity is sometimes categorized as “extreme” or “severe” obesity.

 While BMI is a helpful tool for screening purposes, it is not a diagnostic measure for assessing a person’s overall health, as it does not take into consideration the natural difference in body shapes and proportions or the density of muscle as related to fat.
 And while there is debate over using BMI as a tool for determining obesity, actual calculations are not often necessary to determine whether a person is overweight or obese.
 Excessive fat deposits and poor health tend to be the main indicators in determining whether a person is overweight or obese.
 For example, based on BMI, a 5-foot 9-inch male who weighs over 203 pounds is considered to be obese.
 Yet there are many professional athletes and/or bodybuilders who exceed these measurements yet maintain less than 10-percent total body fat.
 Clearly, labeling people as obese based solely on BMI is a flawed method.